Chapai Nawabganj District: Culture

+Art

+Music

 Gombhira gaan is a kind of folk song popular in this district.

-Now-a-days, Gambhira reflects contemporary social problems through witty dialogue, songs, dances and jokes.
-This is the main part in any cultural celebration in this district with great entertainment and explanation of social problems.
+Language

 The people of Chapainawabganj use the Bangla language but they have their own dialect.
 The dialect consists of different tone as well as different words than to standard Bangla language.

 Religion

 The district of Chapainawabganj consists of 1987 mosques, 474 temples, 56 Buddhist temples and 28 churches.
-Chotto Sona Mosque, Chapai Mosque, 15th century Darashbari Mosque, etc. are famous mosques.
+Choto Sona Mosque, Chapai Mosque, 15th century Darasbari Mosque, etc. are famous mosques.
 Jora Math is the famous Buddhist monastery and Naoda Stupa is the Buddhist monument.